 "I'm ready now."

 "Okay.
 Then I'll see you inside."
-Lorelai walks back inside and grabs another plate for Jess.
-Jess walks in and looks around on the table at the food.
+Lorelai walks back inside and grabs another plate.
+Jess walks in and looks around at the food.
 "So, basically, everything here is chicken.
 You've got garlic chicken, Kung Pao chicken, Szechwan chicken, chicken in brown sauce, which looks like the Szechwan chicken except it's got these peppers, and if you eat them, you die.
 Plate?"
+She offers.

 "Oh.
 Soap's on the counter."
 Lorelai points to the sink.

-Jess walks over and starts cleaning his hands.
+Jess begins cleaning his hands.
 "So, when was the last time you had those gutters cleaned?"
+He asks, attempting to make conversation.

 "It's been awhile."